skrby1/unite-itunes/README.md

       select one and press [return] or choose action [play], Then play a playlist selected by you.

-      If you choose action [enter_track] ora press keybind attached [enter_track] that you wrote in .vimrc, Then another itunes_tracks list that contained tracks in a playlist selected by you is displayed.
+      If you choose action [enter_track] or press keybind attached [enter_track] that you wrote in .vimrc, Then another itunes_tracks list that contained tracks in a playlist selected by you is displayed.